A little information about

 TEXTBOOK OF VETERINARY INTERNAL MEDICINE

-Client Information Series Dr. Carol Norris
+Client Information Series Carol Norris, DVM

 Feline bronchitis, commonly called feline asthma, is a disease in cats affecting the smaller airways that branch off the windpipe (trachea).
 These branches, called bronchi, allow the transport of air into and out of the lungs.
 When the bronchi become obstructed because of constriction or con-traction of the muscles in the walls of these airways, the inflammation or irritation of the airways, or excessive secretions that plug the insides of the airways, the end result is an impaired ability to bring oxygen into the lungs for delivery to the rest of the body.
 Although the term "asthma" is commonly used to describe this syndrome in cats, this term is somewhat misleading.